Publishing to GitHub and npm

 git commit -m "Add new feature"

-after merging your feature branch into the main branch.
+It's generally best to run npm version after merging your feature branch into the main branch.
 This ensures that the version bump and tag are applied to the final state of the code that will be released.

 Understanding Version Numbers